Our research excellence

 Please carefully check the scheme guidance, eligibility criteria and FAQs before starting to develop an application.
 As the British Academy do not allow unsuccessful applicants to reapply to this scheme, you should consider whether this is the best time for you to apply.

-Your proposal should include a one page outline of your proposed research, including fit with research activities within the School and your proposed mentor.
+The EoI should include a one page outline of your proposed research, including fit with research activities within the School and your proposed mentor, plus CV.
 Your CV (one page maximum) should include your publications to date along with your academic history, including the date your PhD was awarded.
-If successful, the Research Support Office will work with you to develop your outline stage application
+If successful, the Research Support Office will work with you to develop your outline stage application to the funder.

 If you have any queries about the Fellowship scheme or the process of selection, please contact the Research Support Office, on researchsupportoffice@bathspa.ac.uk.